 If you have a tendency to develop ear problems, it’s vital that you take steps to protect your ears.
-That means avoiding anything that will increase your ear wax production, including keeping water out of your ears, and reducing contact with dirt, dust, and other small particulate.
+That means avoiding anything that will increase your ear wax production, including keeping water out of your ears and reducing contact with dirt, dust, and other small particulates.

 How to Use Ear Plugs: How Do Ear Plugs Work

 Ear plugs are made from a variety of soft, safe materials, and are designed to sit in your outer ear to help prevent sound, water, and dirt from getting into your ear.
 Sounds simple, right?

 Well, in order to answer the question “how do earplugs work?” you have to understand that the human ear is not designed to work properly with things inserting in it.